 Preventing Altitude Sickness in Cusco

-If you can, plan your trip so you gradually increase the altitude and can acclimatize slowly.
+Try to plan your trip so you gradually increase the altitude and can acclimatize slowly, so hopefully by the time you reach Cusco, altitude sickness won’t be a major problem for you.
 For example, I started my journey in Santa Cruz in Bolivia, which has a low altitude, and travelled through the country, stopping at Sucre, La Paz and Lake Titicaca before I arrived in Cusco.
 If you are travelling through Peru, I’d recommended travelling by land from Lima to Cusco, so you can visit various destinations along the way, and increase the altitude stopping off at Arequipa before arriving in Cusco.

 If you are short on time and fly directly into Cusco, make sure you have at least a day or two in Cusco to take things slowly.
 You could take a city tour in Cusco, a cooking class or chocolate workshop, and there are plenty of museums to visit which are a great way to slowly explore the city.
 Listen to your body and don’t exert yourself.